 People often confuse cold brew for iced coffee, which is an espresso-based coffee with syrup and milk over ice.
 Cold brew coffee, however, has a completely different production process.
 To prepare cold brew, we leave the coffee grounds in cold water for 24 hours or longer to let the coffee infuse with the water.
 Brewing coffee in cold water (as opposed to hot), helps extract a range of distinct flavors and compounds.
 Many coffee connoisseurs say that cold brewing gives their favorite beverage a mellower, sweeter taste than traditional brews do.
 Cold brewing is also an environmentally-friendly option, as it does not require any electricity.

 The process of cold-water brewing gives coffee a unique different taste for good reason.
-Some components of the coffee bean, like caffeine, fatty acids, and oils, are more soluble at higher temperatures.
+Some components of the coffee beans, like caffeine, fatty acids, and oils, are more soluble at higher temperatures.
 Using a cold brew method will result in a coffee that is lower in caffeine and fatty acids than a traditional hot brew or iced coffee.

 Cold-brewed coffee has become a favorite drink in western countries in recent years, and major high street shops have hopped onto the bandwagon with their own varieties, but the drink has been around for many years.
 The first clear records of cold brew coffee date to the 1600’s in Kyoto, Japan.
 Many presume that the Japanese learned this technique from Dutch traders who needed to cold-brew on long sea journeys.
 Although historical records of cold-brewing are unclear, people believe that using cold water to brew coffee predates our traditional hot brews.
 This is possibly due to the effort we needed to make hot water before we had electricity and gas.